markd2/MarkDnD/ThirdAdventure/forest-encounters.md

 * A Warforged holding an ax has rusted near a felled tree.
 If only someone could find his oil can and free him up

-* A werebear wearing a pair of jeans and a park ranger hat with “SMOGGY” written on it approaches the party and gives them a 1D10 hour lecture on how you should be careful using fire or fire related spells in forest areas.
+X A werebear wearing a pair of jeans and a park ranger hat with “SMOGGY” written on it approaches the party and gives them a 1D10 hour lecture on how you should be careful using fire or fire related spells in forest areas.
 Once finished, he tells the party “Only YOU can prevent a forest fire.” and proceeds to ride off on the back of an owlbear.